 SERVICE LEVEL STATEMENT PERFORMANCE MEASURE 2022/23 OUTPUTS/ACHIEVEMENTS lwi partnership projects implementation, including the Rangitane o Manawatū Tourism Working Group and identification of additional project(s) Ongoing support of the implementation of the Rangitāne o Manawatū Māori Tourism Strategy has included the development of a first-ever Cultural Sites of Significance brochure, creating a self-guided trail for visitors and locals alike.
 Progress on He Ara Kotahi, Hei Ara Kōrero project, funded via the \$700,000 secured from the Ministry of Culture and Heritage Innovation fund, has continued, with discovery sessions, site visits and workshops undertaken with the designated Working Party which includes representatives from Rangitāne o Manawatū, Palmerston North City Council, CEDA, Ministry of Education, and Department of Internal Affairs.
-Data and insights communications on the performance of the region's economy Economic impact information regularly communicated to stakeholders and business, including iwi and Māori business sector 5% growth in audience engagement across key communications including economic 90 business and sector communications sent year to date consisting of; 60 Seconds with CEDA newsletters, Training and Development Guides, Visitor Industry Updates, 3 \times Manawatū Quarterly Economic Snapshots, Fresh finds, Shareholder Updates, and Business Success Stories (7). • 2021-22 Financial year; 92 communications sent. updates, Māori Audience Engagement based on average open rate was as follows: economy data and regional news ≥ 60 Seconds; 34.5% (compared with 21.9% year on year) Training and Development Guide; 31.8% (27.6% year on year) Visitor Industry Updates; 36.94% (-8.0% year on year) • Quarterly Economic Snapshots; 41.4% (3.2% year on year).
+Data and insights communications on the performance of the region's economy nications information in audic engage communicated across to stakeholders and business, includir including iwi and Māori business update 5% growth in audience engagement across key communications including 90 business and sector communications sent year to date consisting of, 60 Seconds with CEDA newsletters, Training and Development Guides, Visitor Industry Updates, 3 x Manawatū Quarterly Economic Snapshots, Fresh finds, Shareholder Updates, and Business Success Stories (7). ncluding iwi and economic flaori business updates, Maori 2021-22 Financial year; 92 communications sent.
+Audience Engagement based on average open rate was as follows: 8 60 Seconds: 34.5% (compared with 21.9% year on year) 60 Seconds; 34.5% (compared with 21.9% year on year) Training and Development Guide; 31.8% (27.6% year on year) Visitor Industry Updates; 36.94% (-8.0% year on year) • Quarterly Economic Snapshots; 41.4% (3.2% year on year).
 CEDA.nz - 1 Jul 2022 to 30 June 2023 sessions were 25,349 up 6.19% from the previous year.
 CEDA social media total audience of 2,432 up 15.75% from the previous year Facebook followers (1187) up 10.83% from July 2022, and LinkedIn followers (1245) up 20.87% from July 2022.
-2021-22 Financial Year; CEDA.nz sessions totalled 23,871 (down 19.7%), CEDA social media total audience 2101 up 29%.
+2021-22 Financial Year, CEDA.nz sessions totalled 23,871 (down 19.7%), CEDA social media total audience 2101 up 29%.